Bayesian inference for the Markov-modulated Poisson process with an outcome process: Empirical studies

+We ran the algorithm for 20,000 iterations; for all parameters, the estimated IACTs were less than 5, indicating excellent mixing of the MCMC algorithm.
 Table \ref{real} displays the estimates for all of the model parameters.
 The narrow 95\% credible intervals associated with these estimated parameters indicate low uncertainty within the estimated densities.
-The posterior median for the number of prescribed drugs rises by about a factor of four from state 1 to state 2, reflecting the worsening severity of patients' health conditions.
-In state 2, expected drug dispensations for emergency department visits and hospitalizations are slightly higher than other types of visits.
+The posterior median for the number of prescribed drugs rises by about a factor of four from State 1 to State 2, reflecting the worsening severity of patients' health conditions.
+In State 2, expected drug dispensations for emergency department visits and hospitalizations are slightly higher than other types of visits.
 Point process rates are roughly 35\% higher in State 2 than in State 1, suggesting increased healthcare system interactions during poorer health conditions.
 This indicates a correlation between disease severity and healthcare utilization, with state 2 indicating the higher level of healthcare engagement among patients.
 In the state transition dynamics, the median stay in State 1 is roughly $2.3$ years and the probability that a patient is still in State 1 after four years is approximately $0.30$.
 When a transition from state 1 occurs, the probability that it will be directly to the death state is $0.23$.
 The estimates for state 2 suggest a more persistent state (median stay being over 4 years) and potentially more severe state of illness.
 Patients in State 1 are less likely to die (or move from the province) in any given year, compared to those in State 2.
-The median time to death in state 2 is 4.3 years.
-We also notice that $\nu_1\approx\nu_2$ meaning that conditional on a healthcare visit, patients are almost equally likely to start in each of two states in the heathcare system.
+The median time to death in State 2 is 4.3 years.
+We also notice that $\nu_1\approx\nu_2$ meaning that conditional on a healthcare visit, patients are almost equally likely to start in each of the two states in the heathcare system.